My Thoughts: The Advantages of Reading (and How to Read More)

 Why Leaders must be Readers is a business-focused article with good tips for reading more.

 P.S.
-Photos are of pages from my own book, Shy Feet available as paperback and ebook (currently reduced on Amazon !).
+Photos are of pages from my own book, Shy Feet available as paperback and ebook (and is currently reduced on Amazon!).

 Frances M. Thompson